by ProcureDeskLast Updated : Apr-21-2020

 One, Implement a cost control framework.

-This includes an end to end quote to cash cycle which ensures that the information flows seamlessly through the systems and you are accurately billing your customers.
+This includes an end-to-end quote to cash cycle which ensures that the information flows seamlessly through the systems and you are accurately billing your customers.

 The second aspect of that is to have detailed project budgets so that you can easily track spending against different cost elements and take corrective action where required.